dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 1. **How do I change the configurations such as the algorithm and hyperparameters used by the provided ML pipeline?**

+The provided ML pipeline can be configured through the [ml-pipeline-config.json](/config/ml-pipeline-config.json) file.
+The configuration file includes configurations to change the algorithm, hyperparameters, endpoint name, experiment tracking, ETL configurations, data source location and more.

 2. **How do I modify or replace the CodePipeline CI/CD backbone?**